 Usually, those faulty items can't be saved and end up in landfill - eww!

 Wherever possible, we get faulty items repaired and then donate them to a local charity called "Be Uplifted".
 They sell them in their op shop and the profits go towards helping women living with breast cancer.

-Buying clothes online can be tricky business, especially when you've just had a baby and your body has changed drastically.
+Buying clothes online can be tricky business, especially if you've just had a baby and your body has changed drastically.
 I've been there and can totally relate!

-We try to offer as much advice on sizing and fit on every product listing, as each style is different and designed to fit a certain way.
+We try to offer as much advice on sizing and fit on every product listing.
 We're also providing our models detailed bust, waist and hip measurements to help you choose the right size for you.

 Below is a general size guide for your reference.
-You'll find your measurements land smack bang in the middle of 2 sizes #annoying!
+For some, their measurements land smack bang in the middle of 2 sizes #annoying!
 Or your bust, waist and hips are all over the shop #confusingmuch?!
 But please keep in mind measurements act as a guide only and the fit will depend on 1) your body shape and 2) the style of dress.